This homemade truffle butter, Parmesan cheese and fresh thyme popcorn is a welcome departure from the bagged stuff.

-If you want something a little out of the ordinary to pair with your bubbly this New Year’s Eve, may I suggest freshly popped popcorn?
+If you want something a little out of the ordinary to pair with your bubbly this New Year’s Eve, may I suggest freshly popped truffle butter Parmesan and thyme popcorn?
 Yes, popcorn with Champagne.
 As strange as it may sound, the two make a great pair.

-Not two things you would think to put together but they suit each other quite well.
-The acidity and cleansing action of the bubbles which in the words of wine expert Andrea Immer are “scrubbing bubbles for your palate” works to balance the saltiness and buttery richness of the popcorn.
+While popcorn and champagne may not be two things you would ordinarily think to put together, they actually suit each other quite well.
+The acidity and cleansing action of the bubbles which in the words of wine expert Andrea Immer are “scrubbing bubbles for your palate” work to balance the saltiness and buttery richness of the popcorn.

 But I’m not talking about bagged microwave popcorn.
 In fact, microwave popcorn has taken a quite a beating since the associated health dangers came to light that consumers were being exposed to toxic microwave popcorn fumes.

 The steam released from microwave popcorn bags contains nearly four dozen chemicals according to a report from the U.S. Environmental Protection Agency, not to mention the chemicals lining the bags which are then ingested.
 While it’s unclear how many of the chemicals may be harmful at the levels emitted, I’d prefer to pass on the microwave in a bag popcorn variety and make my own.
 And it doesn’t take long at all to pop your own.